spmeesseman/code-package/README.md

 ## Remote/Downloaded Software (non-redistributed)

-The following software is not included and redistributed locally within code-package, but they are downloaded inline and installed:
+The following software is not included and redistributed locally within code-package, but downloaded inline and installed:

 |Redistributable|Version|Method|License|
 |-|-|-|-|